bjpop/rover/README.txt

 primer_coords.tsv.
 The detected variants will appear in the output file variants.vcf.
 The names of the samples will be taken from the prefix of the bam file name, in this case "sample1" "sample2" and "sample3".

+If primer checking is enabled, the data file for the entire dataset will be called will be output in primer_data/total.dat, and data files for the individual BAM files will be output in primer_data/sample1.dat, primer_data/sample2.dat and primer_data/sample3.dat.

 Coverage files containing the number of read pairs which mapped to each region will be output in coverage_files/sample1.coverage